srph/jqt/guide.md

 <details>
 <summary>Setup the script</summary>
 We're finally in the last stage of this guide.
 I know it's been pretty long, but it's going to be all over shortly.

-Luckily, `jqt` lets us easily show or hide our element without much code.
+This used to be either hard or tedious but, luckily, `jqt` lets us easily show or hide our element without much code.

 ```js
 // The flag we'll rely to check